Emery Reves: Anatomy of Peace

-His best known work, The Anatomy of Peace, which he wrote and published in 1945 while in New York, helped popularize the cause of world federalism.
-Reves argued for a federation of nations relinquishing to the federal authority only the powers to manage and regulate intergovernmental relationships, but still retaining sovereignty for each of the independent nations.
+His best known work, The Anatomy of Peace, which he wrote and published in 1945 while in New York, helped popularise the cause of world federalism.
+Reves argued for a federation of nations that relinquished to the federal authority only the powers to manage and regulate intergovernmental relationships but still retained sovereignty for each of the independent nations.
 The federation, most importantly, would have to have legislative powers to create international law.

 Reves argued that world law was the only way to prevent war and that the fledgling United Nations Security Council would be inadequate to preserve peace because it was an instrument of power, rather than an instrument of law.
-Likely his most widely read book, it sold more than 200,000 copies in England and was an American best-seller, in all selling an exceptional 800,000 copies in thirty languages.
+Likely his most widely-read book, it sold more than 200,000 copies in England and was an American best-seller, in all selling an exceptional 800,000 copies in thirty languages.
 It was endorsed by Albert Einstein and numerous other prominent figures.